Index

 Absolute or relative to current configuration file.

-filepath required
+filepath none

 sdist Override sdist options when cross-compiling.